 ‘Sex Link’ is a generic term for any chicken breed that is the result of crossing two differently colored laying type chickens, with the sex of the offspring being easily identified at the time of hatching by obvious differences in the color of the chicks’ downy coat.

-On the other hand, while RSLs do outcompete all other brown egg layers in terms of cost and overall laying, they do tend to cram a lifetime of laying into a shorter period of time, and because of their extraordinary productivity, they are more sensitive to variation in nutritional quality.
-Think of RSLs as you would the engine of a high performance sports car: It requires 91-octane gas, and it simply won’t run properly (or for long) on 87.
+On the other hand, while RSLs outcompete all other brown egg layers, they also are more sensitive to variation in nutrition and health maintenance.
+Think of RSLs as you would the engine of a high performance sports car: It requires 91-octane gas, and it simply won’t run for long on 87 octane.
 Other, less productive breeds of chickens can tolerate more variation in nutrition.
-If you choose to include RSLs in your flock, you will be well rewarded if you ensure that they receive a high level of nutrition, by avoiding large amounts of junk food such as empty calories in the form of popcorn, bread scraps, scratch grains, wild bird seed etc.Read More...
+If you choose to include RSLs in your flock, you will be well rewarded if you ensure that they receive a high level of nutrition.
+We suggest that you avoid feeding empty calories in the form of popcorn, pasta, bread scraps, scratch grains, wild bird seed etc.Read More...